Noman072/Social_Networking_API/README.md

 This repository contains a Django-based API for user management and friend request functionality.
 Follow the steps below to set up and configure the project.

-**Table of Contents:
+**Table of Contents:**
-Prerequisites
+-Prerequisites
-Installation
+-Installation
-Configuration
+-Configuration
-Database Setup
+-Database Setup
-Running the Server
+-Running the Server
-API Endpoints
+-API Endpoints
-Prerequisites
+-Prerequisites

 Make sure you have the following installed on your system: